unytics/catalog_builder/catalogs/dbt_gitlab_data_team/templates/models/common_prep/index.md

+# Common Prep: Layer of transformation on top of Source Models

 The Common Prep Schema has 6 primary use cases at this time.
 The use cases are as follows:

 1. Generate Surrogate Keys used in the Common Schema.